314lipczuk/ODE_project_report/main.typ

 In contrast, parameter sets trained on the sustained or ramp experiments failed to reproduce ERK activation patterns in the transient experiment, producing responses that were temporally misaligned and quantitatively inconsistent.
 This poor cross-experimental transfer indicates that fitted parameters are highly context-dependent and may be influenced by experimental conditions such as stimulation pattern, sampling frequency, and cellular heterogeneity.

 The results therefore demonstrate that the current model lacks global parameter robustness and cannot yet serve as a unified predictor of ERK activation dynamics across distinct stimulation regimes.
+The cause is not certain, but both a sub-optimal model architecture and a lack of sophistication in training regiment could be interesting targets for improvement.

 = Discussion